pranaykargam/Dev-Tinder-web-Frontend/README.md

 - Edit profile Feature
 - Show Toast Message on save of the profile

+- create a page to "see all my connections"
-- see all my connections
+- create a page to "see all my connections requests"